NabaviLab/VarSimLab/docs/source/help.rst

 Need Help?
 ----------

+Help us improve the current version of VarSimLab by:
+- Reporting bus
+- Suggesting improvements
+- Contributing to the project

-Please contact Abdelrahman at `http://www.abdelrahmanhosny.me <http://www.abdelrahmanhosny.me>`_
+Please contact Abdelrahman at abdelrahman.hosny@ieee.org